RodrigoScola/Resumos/Testing/regularExpressions.md

 - `$` match text at the end of the string

-the regex `^Monkeys: my mortal enemy$` will completelly match `Monkeys: my mortal enemy` but not match `Spider Monkeys: my mortal enemy in the wild` or `Squirrel Monkeys: my mortal enemy in the wild`
+the regex `^Monkeys: my mortal enemy$` will completely match `Monkeys: my mortal enemy` but not match `Spider Monkeys: my mortal enemy in the wild` or `Squirrel Monkeys: my mortal enemy in the wild`

 the `^` ensures that the matched text begins with `Monkeys` and the `$` ensures that the matched text begins with `enemy`.